smartcontractkit/ccip/integration-tests/ccip-tests/README.md

 **Please note that the secrets should NOT be checked in to the repo and should be kept locally.**

-We recommend against changing the content of [sample-secrets.toml](./testconfig/examples/secrets.toml.example).
+We recommend against changing the content of [secrets.toml.example](./testconfig/examples/secrets.toml.example).
 Please create a new file and set it as the secrets file.

-You can run the command to ignore the changes to the file.
+You can run this command to ignore any changes to the file.

 ```bash
 git update-index --skip-worktree <path-to-secrets-file>